Photo of Sharon's cupboard, find out what's inside

 However, manufacturers may change their production at any time and the list below may not necessarily be timely or accurate.
 Some brands are top 8 or 9 allergen free, some are nut free, some are made on shared equipment but are thoroughly cleaned and allergen tested.

-You are responsible to read and re-read the labels, follow up with your own research to decide whether these ingredients and brands are safe and appropriate for you or your loved ones before using.
+You are responsible to read and re-read the labels, follow up with your own research to decide whether these ingredients and brands are safe and appropriate for you before using.
 Discuss any questions you may have with your medical provider.

 What's in Nut Free Wok's Cupboard